Osteoporosis: Mechanics

-Osteoporosis occurs when a reduction in bone mass surpasses a critical threshold, with greater susceptibility to fracturing.
+Osteoporosis occurs when bone mass reduction exceeds a critical threshold, with greater susceptibility to fracturing.
 Fractures occur when the force acting on a bone is greater than the strength of the bone.
 To understand the pathology of osteoporosis and skeletal degradation, studying the mechanical properties and behavior of bone is crucial, due to the under-diagnosing of osteoporosis.
 Mechanical properties of a material depend on the geometry and inherent structure of the materials.
 Bone as a material is very complex because of its hierarchical structure in which characteristics vary across length scales.
 At the basic scale, bone is composed of an organic matrix of collagen type-I. Collagen type-I molecules form a composite material with hydroxyapatite to make up collagen fibrils.
 The hierarchal structure continuous with the fibrils being arranged into different patterns such as lamellae.
 The microstructure of bone then forms vascular channels, called osteons, which are surrounded by lamellae.
 At the subsequent scale of bones, there are different types of bone based on morphology: cortical (solid), cancellous (sponge), or trabecular (thin plates).

-A basic understanding of the hierarchical structure of bones is essential because the structure will translate to the mechanical behavior of bones.
+A basic understanding of the hierarchical structure of bones is essential because the structure translates into the mechanical behavior.
 Previous work suggests that osteoporotic bones undergo specific structural changes that contribute to altered mechanical behavior.
 For instance, a study demonstrated that osteoporotic bone exhibits reduced bone volume fraction, trabecular thickness, and connectivity.
 In another study, osteoporosis in human cancellous bone led to 3-27% variability in the stiffness and strength compared to health bone.
 Additionally, bone mineral density (BMD) is a parameter used to evaluate fracture risk in bones and is used as a predictor of osteoporosis.
 A lower BMD value correlates to decreased bone and a higher bone fragility.
 Furthermore, bone diseases, such as osteoporosis, are known to alter the composition of collagen and other proteins that make up the bone matrix.
 These alterations in composition contribute to how bone can handle mechanical loading.
 Thus, osteoporosis-induced changes at the macroscopic and microscopic levels significantly impact the mechanical properties of bone, predisposing individuals to fractures even under relatively low mechanical loads.
 Understanding these structural alterations is vital for developing effective diagnostic and therapeutic strategies for osteoporosis.